 Statement: Usually a short sentence explaining a specific function of the company in regards to their goals

 Proposition: Another type of statement about what makes your business attractive to consumers

 Articles of Incorporation: A set of documents required to establish a corporation and filed with the state government

 Resolution: A formal decision or action passed in a board meeting or shareholders' meeting

 Officer: A person overseeing the daily activities of the business

-The Mission Statement, Vision Statement, and Value proposition don't need the typical signing protocol of other corporate documents.
+The Mission Statement doesn't need the typical signing protocol of other corporate documents.
 It also doesn't require notarization because there is no signature to authenticate or be challenged in court.

 Our exhaustive library of documents covers your personal, business, and real estate needs with all of your DIY legal forms.

 Make unlimited documents and revisions.
 Sign online in seconds.